cpe-prog/html_css_javascript/README.md

 ﻿ # BSCpE-4 Group
- # with the Group mate:
+ # with the Group mates:
 # Loren
 # Jess
 # Tal